989Q/earn-nest/README.md

-> Stage : set product file structure
+> Stage : Set product file structure , Compare the generated file with the sample file.

 ### 🍺 Branch